Maximum Likelihood Estimation in Gaussian Process Regression is Ill-Posed: Introduction

-where $K_\theta(X, X) = (K_\theta(x_i, x_j))_{i,j=1}^n \in \R^{n \times n}$.
+where $K_\theta(X, X) = (K_\theta(x_i, x_j))_{i,j=1}^n \in \R^{n \times n}$ is the positive-definite covariance matrix and $Y_m = (y_i - m(x_i))_{i=1}^n \in \R^n$.
 See \citet[Section~6.4]{Stein1999} or \citet[Section~5.4.1]{RasmussenWilliams2006}.
-Despite the simplistic form of the optimisation problem~\eqref{eq:mle-intro}, there is only limited understanding of the behaviour of $\theta_\ML$ in the \emph{deterministic interpolation} regime, where the data $y_i = f(x_i)$ are generated from a fixed but unknown function $f \colon \R^d \to \R$.
+Despite the simple form of the optimisation problem~\eqref{eq:mle-intro}, there is only limited understanding of the behaviour of $\theta_\ML$ in the \emph{deterministic interpolation} regime, where the data $y_i = f(x_i)$ are, in truth, generated from a fixed but unknown function $f \colon \R^d \to \R$.
 An important open problem is to understand the behaviour of $\theta_\ML$ in terms of the data-generating function $f$ and the set of covariates, and the implications of this behaviour for predictions produced by the Gaussian process model.

-The deterministic interpolation regime represents a simple but important instance of Gaussian process regression widely used in, for example, emulation of computer experiments~\citep{Sacks1989, KennedyOHagan2002}, probabilistic numerical computation~\citep{Diaconis1988, Cockayne2019}, and Bayesian optimisation~\citep{Snoek2012}.
-However, this regime is challenging to analyse, and results concerning maximum likelihood estimation appear limited to the asymptotic analyses in \citet{XuStein2017, Karvonen2019-MLSP, Karvonen2020}; and \citet{Wang2021}. \citet{XuStein2017}; \citet{Karvonen2020}; and \citet{Wang2021} exploited a closed form for the maximum likelihood estimator of a \emph{scale} parameter (i.e., $\theta = \{\sigma\}$ and $K_\theta = \sigma^2 K$) to analyse its behaviour as $n \to \infty$ in the fixed domain setting where the covariates $\{x_i\}_{i=1}^\infty$ are dense in a compact subset of $\R^d$.
-In a similar manner, \citet{Karvonen2019-MLSP} analysed maximum likelihood estimation of the scale and \emph{lengthscale} parameters (i.e., $\theta = \{\sigma, \lambda\}$ and $K_\theta(x,x') = \sigma^2 K(x/\lambda , x' / \lambda)$) for a particular non-stationary Ornstein--Uhlenbeck process.
+The deterministic interpolation regime represents a simple but important instance of Gaussian process regression widely used in, for example, emulation of computer experiments~\citep{Sacks1989, KennedyOHagan2002}, probabilistic numerical computation~\citep{Diaconis1988, Cockayne2019, Hennig2022}, and Bayesian optimisation~\citep{Snoek2012}.
+However, this regime is challenging to analyse, and results concerning maximum likelihood estimation appear limited to the asymptotic analyses. \citet{XuStein2017}; \citet{Karvonen2020}; and \citet{Wang2021} exploited a closed form for the maximum likelihood estimator of a \emph{scale} parameter (i.e., $\theta = \{\sigma\}$ and $K_\theta = \sigma^2 K$) to analyse its behaviour as $n \to \infty$ in the fixed domain setting where the covariates $\{x_i\}_{i=1}^\infty$ are dense in a compact subset of $\R^d$.
+In a similar manner, \citet{Karvonen2019-MLSP} analysed maximum likelihood estimation of the scale and \emph{lengthscale} parameters (i.e., $\theta = \{\sigma, \lambda\}$ and $K_\theta(x,x') = \sigma^2 K(x/\lambda , x' / \lambda)$) for a particular non-stationary Ornstein--Uhlenbeck process, while \citet{Karvonen2022} obtained asymptotic lower bounds on estimates of the smoothness parameter of the Matérn model.
 The non-asymptotic behaviour of maximum likelihood estimation in the deterministic interpolation regime has yet to be studied.